What is Fatty Liver?

 Therefore, having fatty liver affects the health of your entire body, not just your liver.
 Treating the fatty liver is thought to decrease your risk of developing all of these diseases.

-AM I AT RISK FOR DEVELOPING LIVER FAILURE?
+OR DEVELOPING LIVER FAILURE?

 Based on the tests that you have completed for us (bloodwork, liver stiffness measurement), you do not have any evidence of scarring in your liver.
 Although there is no test can state with 100% accuracy that your liver is not scarred, the combination of multiple tests helps us to say that the likelihood of scarring in your liver is very low